Blockchain-Technology-Lab/consensus-decentralization/README.md

 mapping class in the dictionary `ledger_mapping`.
 Note: You should provide an entry in the `ledger_mapping` and `ledger_parser` regardless of whether you are using a new or existing mapping or parser.

+### Metrics
-To add a new metric, create a relevant script in `metrics`, then import and run the metric function in the script `src/analyze.py`.
+To add a new metric, create a relevant script in `metrics`, then import the metric function in the script `src/analyze.py`.

 ## License